turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 Storytelling is our first step in the job search at Turing.
 You are a member of the software industry now, and as you start connecting with others in the industry, you need to be able to tell the story of your transition -- how did you get here?
 How do you uniquely make up a part of this industry?

 In this session and throughout your career development at Turing, we'll focus on how you can craft a compelling story to describe who you are, how you came to this industry, and where you see yourself going.
 This is a story that you'll tell employers, colleagues at networking events, and even your Turing community.
-A long, long time from now, when you are ready to graduate, you will give a lightning talk about your experiences at Turing.
-Today we are going to start that lightning talk by sharing more about what brought you here and what you hope to accomplish.
 This is the start of you being able to tell your story professionally and find the right match for your future career.

 Let's start by thinking about stories.
 What do you love about stories?
 Emma Coats, a former story artist for Pixar, published [this post](http://storyshots.tumblr.com/post/25032057278/22-storybasics-ive-picked-up-in-my-time-at-pixar) with her 22 rules for storytelling.
 We're going to start with rule #10: